Mailu/Mailu/docs/setup.rst

 Prepare the environment
 -----------------------

-Mailu images are designed to work on x86 or equivalent hardware, so it should run on pretty much any cloud server as long as enough power is provided.
-For non x86 machines, see :ref:`arm_images`
+Mailu ships multi-arch images which are designed to work on linux/amd64, linux/arm64v8 or linux/armv7 hardware, so it should run on pretty much any cloud server as long as enough power is provided.

-You are free to choose any operating system that runs Docker (>= 1.11), then chose between various flavors including Docker Compose, Kubernetes and Rancher.
+You are free to choose any linux operating system that runs Docker (>= 1.11), then chose between various flavors including Docker Compose, Kubernetes and Rancher.